shoui520/shoui520.github.io/multilingual_docs/es/routine.md

 There is a particularly crazy one known as *mokuro* that turns the manga into a HTML page.

-The text bubbles turn into text you can actually use Yomichan on, just like a normal web page!
+The text bubbles turn into text you can actually use Yomitan on, just like a normal web page!

 よつばと！ has some non-standard ways of writing words that make it tricky to use a dictionary with.
 Such as そう being written as そー